metacpan/metacpan-cpan-extracted/distros/I/Image-DecodeQR-WeChat/README.md

 host and on a headless remote host with no GPU or basic.
 CUDA is not required for building this module.

 Your mileage may vary.

-    If you are seriously in need of installing this module then consider migrating to a serious operating system such as Linux first.
-M$-Windows will always present problems and I don't have the patience of keeping track of them ...
+If you are seriously in need of installing this module then consider migrating to a serious operating system such as Linux as your first action.

 # AUTHOR